 - While executing CHO, i.e. from the time when the UE starts synchronization with target cell, UE does not monitor source cell.

+CHO is also supported for the IAB-MT in context of intra- and inter-donor IAB-node migration and RLF recovery.

+Editor’s NOTE: FFS if any IAB-specific specifications or needed.
+FFS further details related to intra-/inter-donor migration/recovery.
+RAN2 to discuss CHO and start with intra-donor CHO until RAN3 has made progress on inter-donor IAB-node migration.

 CHO is not supported for NG-C based handover in this release of the specification.

 Next Modification